.jpg)

 Time is the only non-renewable resource on a construction site.
 In restaurant construction, time is compounded by rent.

 Most leases offer a "rent abatement" period—perhaps four months of free rent to build out.
-This is a trap.
+Sometimes, this can be a trap.
 A typical permit review process in Chicago can take three to five months in 2026.
 If you sign the lease before the permits are ready, you will be paying rent on an empty concrete box.

-We advise our clients to negotiate rent commencement based on permit issuance, not lease signing.
+We advise our clients to negotiate either longer rent abatement periods or based the commencement of rent on permit issuance, not lease signing.
 Landlords hate this.
 Smart operators demand it.

 The Klasik Protocol: